 Kavos Travel Guide

-Restaurants Most tourists choose to eat in their apartments, but those who are looking for a night out will find a wide choice on the menu, from local delicacies, seafood, curries and traditional English pub grub.
+Restaurants Most tourists choose to eat in their apartments, but those who are looking for a night out will find a wide choice on the menu, from local delicacies, to seafood, curries and traditional English pub grub.

-Nightlife Kavos is one of the top party destinations in Greece, and is crammed full of bars and clubs with music, dancing and karaoke.
-All sorts of day and night-time entertainment is available, from booze cruises, foam parties, themed club nights, and resident DJs.
+Nightlife Kavos is one of the top party destinations in Greece and is crammed full of bars and clubs with music, dancing and karaoke.
+All sorts of day and night-time entertainment is available, from booze cruises, to foam parties, themed club nights, and resident DJs.
 Most of the activity is centred on the main strip, where bars lure in early drinkers with happy hour deals.

 Activities The warm and shallow sea around Kavos is ideal for swimming and watersports such as waterskiing, donut rides and parasailing.
 Popular excursions include a visit to the nearby aqua park and boat trips around the scenic coast.
 Culture lovers can venture to the island's historic capital, Corfu Town, which is packed with interesting archaeological sites.
 Corfu's unspoilt interior is uncrowded during all seasons and is the perfect place to find some tranquillity.

 Negatives The nightlife in Kavos is famously vibrant and the resort is probably not ideal for families or those seeking a relaxing holiday.
 Pushy touts come from far afield to steer travellers to clubs and can be a source of free drinks if handled well.
 Visitors should watch out for pick pockets.